-Choice 1: Yes, I grant permission
+Choice: Yes, I grant permission

 You want to become a donor.
 You can donate the following organs: pancreas, intestines, heart, liver, lungs and kidneys;

-and the following tissues: blood vessels, bone, heart valves, cartilage, tendons, skin and eye tissue.
+You can donate the following tissues: blood vessels, bone, heart valves, cartilage, tendons, skin and eye tissue.

 You may want to donate some organs and tissues but not others.
 You can specify this on the form.

-Choice 2: No, I do not grant permission
+Choice: No, I do not grant permission

 You do not want to become a donor.

-Choice 3: My partner or family will decide
+Choice: My partner or family will decide

 Upon your death, your partner or family are allowed to make the choice.

-Choice 4: The person I have appointed will decide
+Choice: The person I have appointed will decide

-You want someone else to decide for you after your death.
+You want someone else to decide for you after your death

 When it comes to organ and tissue donation, a person must be able to understand what it is about.
 The person must also be able to understand the consequences of the choice they make.
 If the person cannot do that, then they are legally incapable for organ donation.

-When an organ or tissue is harvested, a doctor can discover that it is not suitable for transplantation after all, for instance because the quality of the organ or tissue is not good enough or because an unexpected damage or disease is found.
+When an organ or tissue is harvested, a doctor can discover that it is not suitable for transplantation after all.
+For example, the quality of the organ or tissue may be inadequate.
+Or they may unexpectedly be found to be damaged or diseased.
 In such cases, the organ can be used for scientific research.
 Through this research, physicians learn more about transplantation.

 This is different than donating your entire body to science.